 The Central Hospital for Tropical Diseases has just successfully treated patient TVN (54 years old, Da Nang) who had a high fever that lasted for more than a year without a clear cause.
 In the past six months, the patient had a continuous fever of 39-40 degrees Celsius, accompanied by headaches, chills, and poor appetite.
 Antipyretics were ineffective, and his weight dropped from 67 to 49 kg.
-The patient had visited many hospitals but was at a dead end, before going to Hanoi for treatment on the advice of relatives.
+The patient had been to many hospitals but was at a dead end, before going to Hanoi for treatment on the advice of relatives.

 Dr. Le Van Thieu said: "Each of these agents can cause serious illness, but when combined, they make the condition persistent and life-threatening."
 The patient was treated with a combination of antibiotics and antifungal drugs according to the antibiotic susceptibility test.
-After one week, the patient's fever was gone; after two weeks, his weight increased to 54 kg, and his health improved significantly.
+After a week, the patient's fever was gone; after two weeks, his weight increased to 54 kg, and his health improved significantly.

 Source: https://baolaocai.vn/giai-ma-ca-sot-cao-hon-1-nam-do-mac-cung-luc-3-tac-nhan-nguy-hiem-post879690.html